 When the catalog is complete, you can also build visuals and graphs to help you and your team to quickly evaluate metrics of interest.
 For example, draw a graph that highlights how many components have dependencies or highlight the migration difficulty of each component.

-For information about how to use an assessment tool to categorize your apps, see Migration to Google Cloud: Choose an assessment tool.
+For information about how to build an inventory of your apps, see Migration Center: Start an asset discovery.

 Example of an app catalog